repo-racers/repo-racers/docs/elite_membership/elite_membership.md

 The Elite Membership Program is an exclusive offering, designed as a private consultation and development service.
 This program is hosted in a secure, private channel, ensuring that new features and enhancements are accessible to our elite members before they're released to the public.

+## Our Sponsorware Strategy

 Every new product and service is linked to a funding goal, which, when achieved, allows us to develop and release these innovations to all our clients.
 However, Elite Members enjoy immediate benefits and access as soon as they are developed.

 ## Benefits of Sponsorship

 By joining the Elite Membership Program, you are directly contributing to the sustainability of the Repo Racers community.
 Your sponsorship allows us to allocate precious resources, primarily time, towards the development of new features, enhanced support, and overall project sustainability.

-### What's in It for You?
+## What's in It for You?

-#### As an Elite Member, you gain instant access to a suite of exclusive features and benefits
+As an Elite Member, you gain instant access to a suite of exclusive features and benefits

 <i class="fas fa-star" style="color: gold;"></i> **Priority Support**: Get your questions and issues addressed with top priority.